 - Go for a walk.

 - Go for a run with your dogs.

 - Have a bonfire.

 - Watch a movie at an outdoor movie theater (look for discounts or even free admission days!).

 There are a lot of fun things you can do outside!

 Find free attractions in your city.

-One thing I love about St. Louis is that pretty much everything is free.
+One thing I love about St. Louis (where I am from) is that pretty much everything is free.
 There are free concerts with famous bands every summer, there are free museums, the zoo is free, there are countless free festivals, and more.